johnbillion/query-monitor/README.md

 ## Database Queries ##

- * Shows all database queries performed on the current page
+ * Shows all database queries performed on the current request
  * Shows affected rows and time for all queries
  * Shows notifications for slow queries, duplicate queries, and queries with errors
  * Filter queries by query type (`SELECT`, `UPDATE`, `DELETE`, etc)
  * Filter queries by component (WordPress core, Plugin X, Plugin Y, theme)
  * Filter queries by calling function
  * View aggregate query information grouped by component, calling function, and type
- * Super advanced: Supports multiple instances of wpdb on one page (more info in the FAQ)
+ * Super advanced: Supports multiple instances of wpdb (more info in the FAQ)

 Filtering queries by component or calling function makes it easy to see which plugins, themes, or functions on your site are making the most (or the slowest) database queries.

 ## Hooks ##

- * Shows all hooks fired on the current page, along with hooked actions, their priorities, and their components
+ * Shows all hooks fired on the current request, along with hooked actions, their priorities, and their components
  * Filter hooks by part of their name
  * Filter actions by component (WordPress core, Plugin X, Plugin Y, theme)

 ## Theme ##

- * Shows the template filename for the current page
+ * Shows the template filename for the current request
+ * Shows all template parts used on the current request
- * Shows the available body classes for the current page
+ * Shows the available body classes for the current request
  * Shows the active theme name

 ## PHP Errors ##